curv3d/curv/docs/shapes/Colour.rst

     A number between 0 and 1, specifying a hue (a pure colour).
 See ``sHue``.

   ``saturation``
-    Saturation is the distance from white/grey/black, from 0 to 1.
+    Saturation is the distance from a neutral colour (white/grey/black), in the range 0 to 1.
-    Turning down the saturation leaches out the hue and brings the colour closer to a monochrome white, grey or black.
+    Turning down the saturation leaches out the hue and brings the colour closer to neutral.

-    * A ``saturation`` of 0 constructs a monochrome greyscale colour based on the ``brightness``, ignoring the ``hue``.
+    * A ``saturation`` of 0 constructs a neutral greyscale colour based on the ``brightness``, ignoring the ``hue``.
 So ``sHSV(h,0,b)`` is white if b==1, medium grey if b==0.5, and black if b==0.
     * A ``saturation`` of 1 constructs a "shade" (a mixture of a pure